Christopher-I/UNICEFConnectKids/README.md

                 - Name: "Glisten Academy", Population:"enter a number", Location:"Abuja",OwnersAddress:"enter your eth address or any prefrred eth address"

-            - Register, and the newly deployed schools address will display at bottom of the screen.
+            - Click register, and the newly deployed schools address will display at bottom of the screen.
 Return to overview page by clicking the home buttom at the top right corner in the menu.
 You should all see all the newly created ISP and school information displayed.

 <h3 name="TechStackandTools">Tech Stack and Tools</h3>